kimchi-project/kimchi/API.md

 * **GET**: Retrieve a summarized list of all defined Virtual Machines
 * **POST**: Create a new Virtual Machine
-    * name: The name of the VM.
-Used to identify the VM in this API
+    * name *(optional)*: The name of the VM.
+Used to identify the VM in this API.
+If omitted, a name will be chosen based on the template used.
     * template: The URI of a Template to use when building the VM
     * storagepool *(optional)*: Assign a specific Storage Pool to the new VM